Current as of May 2018 | Download print version (in PDF)

 - Knowledgeable Contacts

 In the Philippines, not-for-profit organizations (NPOs) are typically organized as "non-stock corporations" registered under the Corporation Code.
 Non-stock corporations can be formed for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civic service, or similar purposes, such as trade, industry, agricultural and similar chambers, or any combination thereof (Corporation Code Section 88).
+The Securities and Exchange Commission (SEC) of the Philippines serves as the registration authority for non-stock corporations.
+Some non-stock corporations register as foundations.

 Among other requirements, accredited non-stock, non-profit corporations must be organized exclusively for one or more of the following purposes: religious, charitable, scientific, athletic, social welfare, or cultural purposes, or the rehabilitation of veterans (Revenue Regulation No. 13-98 Section 1(a)).